 Grants are administered by the NC DHHS - DSS.
-Intensive Family Preservation Services, Children's Trust/Family Support Services, Respite Services, Post Adoption Support Services grants are awarded by the DSS through a competitive Request for Applications (RFA), an assessment of the ability and capacity of the organization to implement community-based programs, and availability of funding.
+Intensive Family Preservation Services, Family Support Services, Respite Services, Post Adoption Support Services grants are awarded by the DSS through a competitive Request for Applications (RFA), an assessment of the ability and capacity of the organization to implement community-based programs, and availability of funding.
 An independent team reviews and scores the applications.
-The recommendations of this team are forwarded to the Community Based Program Administrator, Section Chief for Child Welfare Policy and Programs, Deputy Director for Child Welfare Services, and to the Director of DSS for approval.
+The recommendations of this team are forwarded to the Community Prevention Program Administrator, Section Chief for Safety and Prevention, and Deputy Director for Child Welfare Services for approval.
 Once this process is completed, a formal award notification is sent to approved applicants.
 The applicant's budget becomes part of the contract between the grantee and DSS.
 The contract narrative will contain a listing of approved services and activities for a particular program.